department-of-veterans-affairs/va.gov-platform-architecture/rfc/README.md

 Whenever your team is making a decision that could affect the platform, write the details and get feedback from others on the Platform.
 Anyone - including product managers, UX, research, and engineers - is encouraged to create RFCs in order to solicit ideas in preparation of a decision direction.

-Note that RFC approval is _not an approval of the content_ of the RFC, but instead _reflects approval that the process was followed_.
+Note that RFC Pull Request approval is _not an approval of the content_ of the RFC, but instead _reflects approval that the process was followed_.
 You should not feel the need to _wait for approval_ before starting your work.

 ## How do I create an RFC and manage its lifecycle?